AdobeDocs/commerce-webapi/src/pages/_includes/graphql/payment-methods/payflow-pro-attributes.md

 ### CreditCardDetailsInput object

-Magento supports the following values for the `cc_type` attribute.
+Adobe Commerce and Magento Open Source support the following values for the `cc_type` attribute.
 The merchant's payment processor might support only a subset of these values.

 *  `AE` - American Express
 *  `AU` - Aura